-Adrian Scherger (Digital Production) is Assistant Stereoscopic Editor and Visual Effects Artist in Los Angeles.
+Adrian Scherger (Technical Director) is Assistant Stereoscopic Editor and Visual Effects Artist in Los Angeles.
 He earned his B.A. in Mathematics at UC Davis, and his M.A. in Film and New Media Production at San Diego State University.
 Before focusing on his film career, Adrian taught high school math for 4 years in Escondido, California.
 He has a broad knowledge of pre and post-production workflows in a variety of mediums such as 35mm film, digital/Red camera, and 3D stereo.